philip-brohan/offline_assimilation/_sources/preface.rst.txt

 How to replicate or extend this
 ===============================

 This document is kept under version control in a `git repository <https://en.wikipedia.org/wiki/Git>`_.
 The repository is hosted on `GitHub <https://github.com/>`_ (and the documentation made with `GitHub Pages <https://pages.github.com/>`_).
 The repository is `<https://github.com/philip-brohan/offline_assimilation>`_.
-This repository contains everything you need to reproduce or extend this work, but note that the 20CRv3 data is still preliminary, and access to it is currently restricted.
+This repository contains everything you need to reproduce or extend this work.

 If you are familiar with GitHub, you already know `what to do <https://github.com/philip-brohan/offline_assimilation>`_: If you'd prefer not to bother with that, you can download the whole dataset as `a zip file <https://github.com/philip-brohan/offline_assimilation/archive/master.zip>`_.